The SEC's new climate disclosure rule introduces significant new requirements for foreign companies filing Form 20-F.

 Who's Ready?

-Early intelligence from consulting firms suggests that less than 30% of foreign filers have adequate systems in place to meet these requirements.
-This creates a fascinating market dynamic: the companies that get this right first will have a significant competitive advantage in accessing capital.
+Consulting firm estimates suggest that fewer than 30% of foreign filers currently have adequate systems in place to meet these requirements.
+This readiness gap creates a notable market dynamic for capital access.

 The Early Mover Advantage is Real: